muhk01/mongodb_exercise/1. Inserting Data/README.md

 # INSERTING DATA IN MONGODB

-Through mongosh create new db as 'excercise'
+Through mongosh shell in cmd create new db as 'excercise'

 ```
 use excercise